When is St. George's Day in England?

 Compared to the other parts of the United Kingdom, St George seems to fare rather badly in terms of recognition of his national day.
 In England it is barely acknowledged even though the national saint's days are holidays in Scotland and Northern Ireland.
 Most English people would struggle to recall even the date of St. George's Day

 This wasn't always the case.
 His martyrdom was known in England from about 750AD.
 And in the 13th Century, his feast day was noted as a lesser holy day.
-His popularity increased with the Crusades as soldiers returned form the battlefront telling stories about St. George that they had heard while in the Middle East.
+His popularity increased with the Crusades as soldiers returned from the battlefront telling stories about St. George that they had heard while in the Middle East.
 It was King Edward III introduced the battle cry "St. George for England" and later founded the Order of the Garter, with St. George as its patron.

 To mark the day, the Queen will announce new appointments to the Order of the Garter on St. George's Day.

 After the battle of Agincourt, St. George's day was recognised as a major feast.
 However its popularity had declined to its present day levels by the start of the nineteenth century.